rickrodness/cse15l-lab-reports/lab-report-3/lab3.md

 **Explanation:**
 - The failure-inducing input tests whether the reversed method can correctly reverse a populated array.
 The buggy implementation fails this test by incorrectly reversing the elements.

 - The non-failure-inducing test checks the behavior of the reversed method with an empty array.
-Since reversing an empty array should yield an empty array, this test would pass even with the buggy implementation of the reversed method.
+Since reversing an empty array should return an empty array, this test would pass with the buggy implementation of the reversed method.

 **Symptom of reversed Method Bug:**
-- When the testReversedFailure test case is run, we expect it to reverse the array, but due to the bug, the returned array has all elements set to zero.
-This is because the loop in the method incorrectly assigns values from an uninitialized newArray, resulting in a zero-filled array.
+- When the testReversedFailure test case is run, we expect it to reverse the array, but due to the bug, the returned array sets all elements to zero.
+This is because the loop in the method incorrectly assigns values from an uninitialized newArray, resulting in an array filled with 0's.

-- The symptom of the bug manifests as a failed assertion in the JUnit test case, indicating that the expected output (a reversed array) does not match the actual output (an array filled with zeros).
+- The symptom of the bug can be found by the failed assertion in the JUnit test case.
+Indicating to us that the expected output (a reversed array) does not match the output array filled with zeros.

 **Before Code Change:**
 ```java